Bowery Savings Bank Building (130 Bowery): Bowery

 The main entrance is through the relatively narrow Bowery elevation.
 The facade consists of a triumphal arch, which in turn is surrounded by a frame that is designed like a Corinthian temple.
 The spandrels of the arch contain roundel motifs, while the arch's keystone is a console bracket.
 The entrance is recessed within the arch, accessed by a set of steps leading up from Bowery.
 The space under the arch contains mosaic floors and a coffered ceiling, while the entrance itself is via two small doors.
 The steps are flanked by a pair of Corinthian columns and flat pilasters.
 Iron lamps and bronze signs are also placed next to the entrance.

 Above the columns and pilasters is an architrave with acroteria.
 The center of the architrave contains a tablet surrounded by floral motifs; the words "The Bowery Savings Bank" are inscribed on the tablet in capital letters.
 The architrave is topped by a triangular pediment with a sculpture by MacMonnies.
 The pediment depicts a clock flanked by two figures, each accompanied by a lion.
-The figures are intended to represent the concepts of time and industry, and they depict a female and a male figure.
+The figures, depicting a man and woman, represent the concepts of time and industry.
 The attic of the Bowery elevation rises above the pediment.
 There are three anthemion-shaped acroteria on the attic: one on either end of the facade and one directly above the center of the pediment.
 In addition, the attic is decorated with lions' masks and antefixes.

 Grand Street and Elizabeth Street

 The Grand Street and Elizabeth Street elevations are connected, but the decorations on both elevations do not wrap around the corner.
-According to architectural critic Russell Sturgis, this was done not only to give the impression of an "applied facade", but also to hide the fact that the two streets met at an obtuse angle.
+According to architectural critic Russell Sturgis, this was done not only to give the impression of an "applied facade" but also to hide the fact that the two streets met at an obtuse angle.
 Both elevations contain Corinthian pilasters, which divide either elevation into five bays.
 Except for the center bay on Grand Street, each bay contains a large aedicular window at ground level, above which is a plaque or a smaller window.
 The windows are covered by metal grilles, and a cornice runs above the attic on both elevations.

 The center bay on Grand Street contains a secondary doorway, which has iron lamps and bronze signs.
 Above the secondary entrance on Grand Street is a slightly projecting portico, which is similar in design to the pediment over the Bowery entrance.
 The portico is supported by four columns, which are directly in front of the pilasters on the Grand Street elevation.
 MacMonnies designed a similar pedimental sculpture for the Grand Street portico.
 The pediment on Grand Street contains two female figures with lions, in contrast to the Bowery pediment.
 One of the women is depicted placing a laurel of garlands over her lion's head, while the other woman is depicted placing ribbons on her lion.